Iowa Court Records

 IowaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on IowaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-By Section 22.1 of the Iowa Open Records Law, Iowa inmate records are public records.
+Under Section 22.1 of the Iowa Open Records Law, Iowa inmate records generally fall under the category of public records.
 Therefore, members of the public have the right to inspect and copy Iowa inmate records, and also disseminate the record or the information found in it.
 Section 904.601(1) of the Iowa Code also confirms this provision.

 The central repository for Iowa inmate records is the Iowa Department of Corrections.
 Interested persons may also obtain records of persons incarcerated in Iowa county and city jails from the relevant Sheriff’s Offices.